Theodora Bonwick: Death and legacy

-Bonwick died in London in 1928, the year that all adults in Britain gained the right to vote.
-The NUWT (National Union of Women Teachers) established a Memorial Fund in her name.
+Bonwick died of heart failure in London in 1928, the same year that all adults in Britain gained the right to vote with the Representation of The People (Equal Franchise) Act.
+Her funeral took place at Golders Green Crematorium.
+Afterwards, some of the flowers were given to Holloway Prison.
+The NUWT established a Memorial Fund in her name.
 The fund provided grants for London children for school journeys up until the 1950s.
 In 1990 Bonwick was chosen with three others, Agnes Dawson, Emily Phipps and Ethel Froud, to be featured in Hilda Kean's book, 'Deeds Not Words: The Lives of Suffragette Teachers'.